When preparing for your appointment it is important to consider a few things, in order to have the most successful and long-term outcome.

 Regardless of any local legislation being more lenient, the following is an appropriate minimum standards policy on piercing minors:

 We pierce minors ages 10 and up, when accompanied by their legal guardian or parent and have provided proper ID.
 Minor must be accompanied by the parent or guardian for the duration of the procedure.
+For those guardians wishing to have their minor pierced under the age of 10 we do offer this service based on consultation with the piercer.
+In this consultation the child will need to demonstrate the ability to follow instructions.
+Not all piercers participate in this practice.

 A valid state issued photo identification is required from the legal guardian, and a bona fide form of photo identification from the minor.
 In the event the parent has a different last name and/or address from the child, court documentation is needed to prove the relationship, i.e., birth certificate, divorce papers, or a remarriage certificate, etc. In the event that guardianship has been court appointed to another adult, or in the event of emancipation, court documentation will need to be provided to prove the change.